-- In cases in which expulsion is a possibility base on the guidelines of the Policy on Gendered Violence, the GVC will make a recommendation to the NC regarding expulsion and the NC will take a vote on the question.
+- In cases in which expulsion is either mandatory or a possibility based on the guidelines of the Policy on Gendered Violence, the GVC will make a recommendation to the NC regarding expulsion; the ultimate decision regarding expulsion will be decided by a vote of the NC.

-- A 2/3rds vote of the NC is required in order to override a decision of the GVC.
+- A 2/3 vote of the NC is required in order to override a recommendation of the GVC.

-Appendix A: History of this Document and of the Gender Violence Commission
+Appendix A: History of this Document and of the Gendered Violence Commission

 The 2013 Solidarity Convention spent a considerable amount of time and energy on the issues raised by the draft of the document, Solidarity Process Around Reports of Sexual Violence and Battering, in both its initial form and in its first revision.
 There was also an intense email discussion.
 This is an issue of political significance and also an issue that is highly charged emotionally due to its place at the intersection of the personal and political and to the experiences many members and associates have had in a violent and misogynist sexist society.